Wanna learn how to saute vegetables the right way? Read on for my complete guide with expert tips and FAQ’s.

 Wait to salt your veggies until they’re just about done.
 Salt draws out moisture, so if you salt your veg in the beginning of cooking, they will steam in their own juices instead of browning.

-The first is for softer vegetables that cook quickly and have a higher water content, such as zucchini, bell peppers, mushrooms, fennel, or asparagus.
+The first method is for softer vegetables that cook quickly and have a higher water content, such as zucchini, bell peppers, mushrooms, bok choy, or asparagus.
 These can simply be cooked in a bit of oil until browned.

-Check out the two methods in action below, featuring zucchini and broccoli.
+Check out the two methods in action in the recipe card below – featuring zucchini and broccoli.

 - 1 to 2 tablespoons cooking oil